Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 random.seed()

-# Unique random number, used to prevent replay attacks.
-Different random values should be used for different requests.
+# Unique random number, used to prevent network replay attacks.
+Users should use different random values between different requests.

 D["SignatureNonce"] = str(random.random())